There is one constant in the child and youth care profession and it is learning. There is always something new to learn and a professional

 Canada.
 Course fees will apply throughout the certification stages and annually thereafter. .Members may begin the online learning at the Certificate web site.
 The logo above will

-insurance through the CYCAA.
+through the CYCAA.